University College

 Introduction

 University College offers a number of programs and courses outside the areas traditionally covered by departments.
-These include UC One and programs and courses in Asian Canadian Studies, Canadian Studies, Cognitive Science, Drama, Health Studies, and Sexual Diversity Studies, in addition to First-Year Foundation Seminars.
+These include UC One and programs and courses in Asian Canadian Studies, Canadian Studies, Cognitive Science, Drama, Health Studies, including the new Public Health Major, and Sexual Diversity Studies, in addition to First-Year Foundation Seminars.
 The overall aims of the College Programs are to foster interdisciplinary work in significant areas of study and to encourage intellectual breadth.
 Many program courses are open to students not enrolled in the programs themselves.

 UC One: Engaging Toronto